Lumavate-Team/documentation/docs/1-development.rst

  .. tip::
    Lumavate relies heavily on Docker for its tool development.
 Many of the commands, options, and syntax that are required when developing a tool will come from Docker.
 Therefore, we recommend that you learn more about Docker and how it works at: https://docs.docker.com.

-.. _Set up Lumavate Containers:
+.. _Set Up Lumavate Containers:

-Set up Lumavate Prebuilt Containers
+Set Up Lumavate Prebuilt Containers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
  Lumavate provides three base containers to help developers start developing tools for the Lumavate platform.
 The following explanation uses Go.
 For the full Go container, please see the `Go Github repository <https://github.com/Lumavate-Team/widget-base-go>`_.
 Additional :ref:`Python sample <python sample>` and :ref:`C# sample <C# sample>` containers are provided.